Ultrafiltration

 The µPulse: An Automated and Miniaturized TFF System

-The µPulse is an automated and miniaturized TFF system designed explicitly for lab scale applications.
+The µPulse® is an automated and miniaturized TFF system designed explicitly for lab scale applications.
 The entire fluid path is miniaturized on a filter chip that has been designed by combining the TFF with microfluidic pumping technology.
 This has drastically reduced the hold-up volume to 0.65 mL, making it well suited for lab scale applications.
 The filter chips can be cleaned in place for re-use up to 300 mL of permeate and are available with modified polyethersulfone (mPES) and regenerated cellulose (RC) membranes in a range of MWCOs (5 - 300 kDa).
 The table below provides information about the selection of MWCO membrane to process various biomolecules.
 Compared to dead-end centrifugal units, the µPulse offers up to 4x higher filtration rates.
 While the dead-end centrifugal units require manual intervention, the weight-based volume sensing in µPulse ensures effective control on final volume, enabling single step and walk-away sample processing.

 Table: Membrane MWCO selection for various biomolecules

-The µPulse is Designed for a Broad Range of Scientific Workflows
+Versatile for a Broad Range of Scientific Workflows

 Efficiently process lipid nanoparticles, liposomes, and polymeric nanoparticles for drug delivery and therapeutic efficacy